junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not give cotrimoxazole to someone who is allergic to medicines in the sulfa family.

-_Dosage of_ cotrimoxazole—using tablets of 400 mg sulfamethoxazole with 80 mg trimethoprim:
+_Dosage of_ cotrimoxazole, using tablets of 400 mg sulfamethoxazole with 80 mg trimethoprim:

 Important: **Take with lots of water.**